Example Case Wins

 All told, he faced 2 Life Sentences plus 82 years.

-At the jury trial, we admitted to the misdemeanors but aggressively fought the felonies.
+Result: At the jury trial, we admitted to the misdemeanors but aggressively fought the felonies.

 Charge: 2nd Degree Criminal Damage to Property